Ramatuelle, St Tropez

 Cottages - almost derelict

-The row of cottages, now derelict, except the end one.
-It is believed they may be renovated
+The row of cottages now derelict except for the end one

 End cottage